Tourists flee Odemira as wildfires spreads to Algarve in 46C heat – Portugal update

 Firefighters battle wildfires in Portugal as thousands forced to evacuate

-Tourists are among hundreds who have scrambled to evacuate homes and holiday resorts in Portugal as a wildfire inferno ripped across the country during a 46C heatwave.
+Tourists are among hundreds who scrambled to evacuate homes and holiday resorts in Portugal as a wildfire inferno ripped across the country during a 46C heatwave.

 The wildfire started on Saturday in the municipality of Odemira, in the Alentejo region, but it has since spread south towards the Algarve, one of Portugal’s most popular tourist destinations.